wp-plugins/s2member/readme.txt

 == Description ==

-**Please NOTE:** Please do NOT use the WordPress® forums to seek company support.
+**NOTE:** Please do NOT use the WordPress® forums to seek company support.
 Support for s2Member® is handled in [our own support forums](http://www.s2member.com/forums/).

 [youtube http://www.youtube.com/watch?v=neGsNjWhOBs /]